 ESMA will also develop reports on post-trading matters, such as certain reports for the CSDR review, as well as reports mandated under EMIR Refit (for instance on the clearing obligation and Pension Scheme Arrangements, on the periodical review of the clearing thresholds and on post-trading risk reduction services).
+Some of the deadlines have been revised and are available in Annex I.

-Main outputs Develop technical standards and technical advice following the EMIR Review Amend post trading related technical standards where necessary Reports to the European Commission for the CSDR review or reports mandated under EMIR Refit
+- Develop technical standards and technical advice following the EMIR Review (see Annex I for revised deadlines) - Amend post trading related technical standards where necessary - Reports to the European Commission for the CSDR review or reports mandated under EMIR Refit (see Annex I for revised deadlines)